Exhibition dates: September 3 – November 27, 2021

 Claremont Museum of Art, 200 W. First St., Claremont

-The Claremont Museum of Art exhibition Furious Garden dynamically juxtaposes new paintings by Karen Kitchel and Deena Capparelli, and ceramic sculptures by Cj Jilek, all of whom focus on the extraordinary power and beauty of natural flora.
+The Claremont Museum of Art exhibition Furious Garden dynamically juxtaposes new paintings by Deena Capparelli, Karen Kitchel and ceramic sculptures by Cj Jilek, all of whom focus on the extraordinary power and beauty of natural flora.

 In this “furious garden,” three contemporary artists re-envision and re-construct the pastoral metaphors with which we’re familiar.
 Naughty, disobedient, and extravagant, this view of “garden” is active and provocative, intent on cultivating new pathways and relationships between landscape and occupant.

-The exhibition, which is organized by Rebecca Hamm and the artists, will open on Saturday, May 2 with a reception from 6 to 9 p.m. during Art Walk and remain on view through July 26, 2020.
+The exhibition, which is organized by Rebecca Hamm and the artists, will open at noon on Friday, September 3 with special evening hours on Saturday, September 4 from 6 to 9 p.m. during Art Walk.
+The exhibition, generously sponsored by Gould Asset Management LLC, will remain on view through November 27, 2021.

 About the Exhibition